digital-chemistry-laboratory/morfeus/docs/installation.rst

 Installation
 ============

-morfeus can be installed either with pip or conda for Python 3.
+morfeus can be installed either with pip Python 3.6 and later.

 ************
 Dependencies